CinnamonBreadowo/braqueur/README.md

         Recon   : Suggests recon commands, then prompts to automatically run them All     : Runs all the scans

-inspired by @21y4d gently modified by @wirzka
+inspired by @21y4d and @wirzka gently modified by @CinnamonBreadowo
 ```
 ## Future Features
 - Generally increasing auto reconnaissance based on discovered services.